apache/samza/README.md

 hello-samza
 ===========

-Hello Samza is a starter project for Samza jobs.
+Hello Samza is a starter project for Apache Samza (Incubating) jobs.

 Please see [Hello Samza](http://samza.incubator.apache.org/) to get started.

+### Pull requests and questions
+Hello Samza is developed as part of the Apache Samza project.
+Please direct questions, improvements and bug fixes there.
+Questions about Hello Samza are welcome on the dev list (details on the main site above) and the Samza JIRA has a hello-samza component for filing tickets.

 ### Using Vagrant